Baroon Pocket Dam

-The Baroon Pocket Dam is a rock and earth-fill embankment dam with an un-gated spillway across the Obi Obi Creek, in North Maleny, Sunshine Coast Region, in South East Queensland, Australia.
+The Baroon Pocket Dam is a rock and earth-fill embankment dam with an ungated spillway across the Obi Obi Creek, in North Maleny, Sunshine Coast Region, in South East Queensland, Australia.
 The main purpose of the dam is for potable water supply.
 The impounded reservoir is called Lake Baroon.

 Just below the dam is Obi Obi Gorge, one of the few remaining places left where the Mary River cod maintains a wild population.
 After its initial filling, the dam reached its lowest level between December 2002 and February 2003 at 50% capacity.

 History

 The name Baroon is derived from the Aboriginal name for the area, which was traditionally used as a meeting place and ceremonial ground.
 Explorer Ludwig Leichhardt referred to the area as "Booroon" in 1843, and Thomas Petrie later described attending a large Bunya festival there in 1845, which attended hundreds of Aboriginal people from across the region.
 The name was first recorded by European colonists in 1842.

 A potential dam site at Baroon Pocket on Obi Obi Creek was surveyed in 1946 as a possible regional water source.
 However, disagreement between the Landsborough and Maroochy Shires over water infrastructure delayed development for several decades.
 A joint water supply scheme was eventually approved in 1985, and construction of Baroon Pocket Dam commenced shortly after.

 The dam was completed in November 1988 and reached full capacity by April 1989 following significant rainfall.
 It was officially opened in 1989 and has since played a central role in supplying potable water to the Sunshine Coast region.